 - and more.

-This approach can be customized to individual, couple, and group therapy.
-It can be conducted both short- and long-term.
-What’s more, the form allows therapists to tweak and even co-create the techniques and strategies with patients.
+This psychotherapy is very flexible.
+It can be customized to individual, couple, and group therapy and conducted both short- and long-term.
+The form allows therapists to tweak and even co-create the techniques and strategies with patients.

 How does ACT therapy work?

-The goal of Acceptance and Commitment therapy is to train psychological flexibility.
-This means, among other things, to distance yourself from so-called private experiences.
-Those include your thoughts and feelings, but also sensations, urges, and memories.
+Acceptance and Commitment therapy trains psychological flexibility.
+After learning key strategies, you can distance yourself from so-called private experiences, which may include your thoughts and feelings, but also sensations, urges, and memories.
 Patients are encouraged to accept that not all are pleasant.